 The legislation also directs HUD to conduct research into housing options for survivors and to report on funding trends.

-“We are grateful for Senator Cornyn for hearing the need for domestic violence housing and developing a solution,” said Monica McLaughlin, NNEDV Deputy Director of Public Policy.
+“We are grateful to Senator Cornyn for hearing the need for domestic violence housing and developing a solution,” said Monica McLaughlin, NNEDV Deputy Director of Public Policy.
 “Housing is a critical component of safety.
-Survivors need a place to go where they can feel safe in order to rebuild their lives,” said McLaughlin.
+Survivors need a place to go where they can feel safe in order to rebuild their lives.”

 Advocates and survivors consistently identify housing as a primary need.
 NNEDV works to increase awareness of survivors’ housing needs and to help improve system-wide access for victims and survivors.